The Sequence of Tenses

 The sequence of tenses is an important aspect of grammar to be aware of in order to ensure that sentences are grammatically correct and convey the intended meaning.

-Some examples of sentences in the past tense with sequence of tenses:
+Examples of sentences in the past tense :

-He said that he would help me with the project, but he didn’t follow through. (past tense in the main clause and future in the subordinate clause)
+He said that he would help me with the project, but he didn’t follow through.
+(Past tense in the main clause and past future in the subordinate clause)

 In each of these examples, the verb tense used in the subordinate clause is influenced by the tense used in the main clause to maintain the sequence of tenses.